AndCake/chawan/README.md

 BDD API
 =======

 Chawan provides a mocha-like API to structure your tests.
-It also supports promises.
+It also supports promises and the typical hooks:

+* before
+* beforeEach
+* afterEach
+* after

 ```
 import { describe, it } from 'chawan';